-This story featured in the March 2013 40th Anniversary issue.
+This story was featured in the March 2013 40th Anniversary issue.

 It's always tricky messing with the karma between a man and his boat, especially when asking to clamp a camera box onto his canoe before he runs a big drop in the Grand Canyon.
 Fortunately Bob Foote likes a challenge.